khan0617/CSCI-4041-Algorithms/Assignment_1/Problem_1/README.md

 Problem 1 README

-USAGE: Ensure Java is installed and added to your PATH variable.
+USAGE: Ensure Java is installed and added to your PATH variable. <br />
-Then: javac Problem_1.java__
+Then: javac Problem_1.java <br />
-      java Problem_1__
+      java Problem_1

 QueueNode Class: